 - Trust promotes belief in the value and meaning of an institution's scholarship and degrees

 - Fairness is embodied in clear standards, practices and procedures.
 Respect is shown by participating in academic activities to the best of one's abilities

 - Responsibility requires one to accept personal accountability for upholding academic integrity

 The Queen's University Policy on Academic Integrity is intended to supplement the policy on Academic Dishonesty presently found in University calendars and posted on the web at Academic Integrity @ Queen's.

-The Winter 2022 Exam Schedule is now posted to the SOLUS Student Centre.
+The June 2022 Exam Schedule is now posted to the SOLUS Student Centre.

 Students should avoid making personal plans that fall within the official exam periods (refer to the sessional dates for the official exam periods).

 - Until the final exam schedule is published (the Friday before Thanksgiving for fall term and Family Day for winter term) it should be assumed that exams could be scheduled any time from the first to the last day of the official period

 - Students will not be granted consideration for any personal plans (travel, etc.) made in conflict with their exam schedule.
 Section 8.4 of the Academic Regulations states that personal plans do not qualify as extenuating circumstances